 Irish 1000 Guineas Trend Analysis

-❌ The worst performing factor that has failed to produce a single winner is when runners ran at Curragh last time out, when backing these, the trend shows a record of 0-36.
+❌ The worst performing factor that has failed to produce a single winner is when runners ran at the Curragh last time out, when backing these, the trend shows a record of 0-36.

 Here are the most recent winning draws, along with the further placings in brackets: